PrathyushTaneti/PrathyushTaneti/README.md

 # Hello, I am Prathyush Taneti

-### As software developer with expertise in the development of WEB, Android, IOS, DESKTOP applications, I have successfully contributed to projects across diverse domains, including Human Resource Management (HRM) systems and Enterprise Resource Planning systems.
+### As software developer with expertise in the development of WEB, Mobile(Android/IOS), DESKTOP applications, I have successfully contributed to projects across diverse domains, including Human Resource Management (HRM) systems and Enterprise Resource Planning systems.

 ### Here are further more details of myself which might interests you.